ElhabashyLab/CLAUDIO/claudio/module01/README.md

-uniprot id associated with the crosslinked protein, two columns have to contain the observed peptides for each interacting residue and two columns have to contain the crosslinked residue's position within the full sequence (alternative: fill these with Nans, but add two columns with the crosslinked residue position in the respective peptide).\ It is recommended to start the analysis of your cross-linking dataset here, if you do not run the full pipeline.
+uniprot id associated with the crosslinked protein, two columns have to contain the observed peptides for each interacting residue and two columns have to contain the crosslinked residue's position within the full sequence (alternative: fill these with Nans, but add two columns with the crosslinked residue position in the respective peptide).
+Please make sure that the peptide sequences only contain valid capitalized one-character representations of amino acids.\ It is recommended to start the analysis of your cross-linking dataset here, if you do not run the full pipeline.
 Most important for this first step is the customization of the parameter "-p / --projections".
 This parameter requires a comma-separated position-sensitive list, which maps the column names of your dataset to the ones used in the tool.
 You may see examples for this in [this module](https://github.com/KohlbacherLab/CLAUDIO/tree/main/module01/src/main.py)